8ctopus/sciter-sandbox/README.md

 ## features

 - works on Windows, Mac and Linux
-- automatically install and configure sciter sdk
+- automatically install and configure sciter SDK
-- easily switch between sdk versions
+- easily switch between SDK versions
 - start either scapp or usciter with inspector
-- easily test your changes with F5 reload
+- easily test changes with F5 reload
-- check your code for issues using the linter
+- lint javascript code (check for issues and format it)

 ## requirements